bgrgicak/wordpress-auto-clicker/README.md

 1. Navigate to the target URL
 2. Handle WordPress login if presented with login page
 3. Wait for page to be fully loaded (networkidle state)
+4. Activate the plugin if it's inactive
+5. For each iteration:
+   - Navigate to the target URL
-4. Validate that the page title contains the expected text
+   - Validate that the page title contains the expected text
+   - Ensure the plugin is active (deactivate button is visible)
+   - Throw error if plugin is not active
-5. Repeat until failure or max iterations reached
+6. Repeat until failure or max iterations reached

-## Customization

-Modify the `customTest()` function in `auto-reloader.spec.ts` to implement your specific test logic.

 ## Reports

-- HTML reports are generated in `playwright-report/`
-- Videos are recorded on failure in `test-results/`
+- Trace recordings are generated on first retry in `test-results/`
-- Screenshots are taken on failure